 In the Classroom

-For a sample of Hector’s teaching, check out our video here on Roots, Routes, & Rhythms, City Lore’s arts education program that engages students in investigating the roots of contemporary music and dance cultures in their boroughs and neighborhoods.
+You can also see Hector’s pedagogy in Roots, Routes, & Rhythms, City Lore’s arts education program that engages students in investigating the roots of contemporary music and dance cultures in their boroughs and neighborhoods:

 More about Hector

 Want to hear the sounds of Hector’s cajón drum?
 Want to catch him at his next concert?
 Check out Hector’s personal website here.